 - Step 1.
-Press Input/Output hardkey and then the Corrections softkeys (assuming that RF IN and RF OUT ports are being used).
-If the MPA RFIO ports are being used, press the Input/Output hardkey and then the RF Output & Test Set Config, Multiport Adapter, Corrections softkeys. - Step 2.
+Press the Input/Output hardkey and then the More and Corrections softkeys. - Step 2.
 In the Corrections menu, select Properties. - Step 3.
-In the Properties menu, select Multiport Adpt RF Port Port and select the port to which to apply the selected Correction. - Step 4.
-In the Corrections menu, set Apply Corrections to On.
+In the Properties menu, press RF Port and select the port to which to apply the selected correction. - Step 4.
+Returning to the Corrections menu, press More and toggle Apply Corrections to on.

-To apply more than one set of corrections to the chosen port, change the selected Correction in the Corrections menu (Correction 1 to 6) and then, select Corrections, On in the Corrections menu.
+To apply more than one set of corrections to the chosen port, change the selected correction in the Corrections menu under Select Correction. and then select Corrections, On in the Corrections menu.
 Up to six sets of corrections can be applied to a signal.